#RazorFacts (since 2015)

 - 1 NCAA Individual Event Finalist

 - 1 Second Team All-American

 - 6 All-SEC Team Selections

 Jaime Armbrust (née Pisani) was named an assistant coach for Arkansas gymnastics prior to the 2015 season after spending two seasons as director of operations for the Razorbacks.
-Armbrust primarily coaches the #Gymbacks on floor exercise, while also assisting with recruiting, team choreography and other administrative activities including team and meet official travel arrangements.
+Armbrust primarily coaches the #Gymbacks on balance beam, while also assisting with recruiting, team choreography and other administrative activities including team and meet official travel arrangements.
 Armbrust has also served as the Regional Score Verifier for the South Central Region.